 The great debate – every homeowner wants a low mortgage payment and every homeowner wants to pay off their mortgage as fast as they can however combining the two takes some figuring out.
-Which loan is better?
+30 year fixed vs. 15 year fixed – which is better?
 It all depends on what’s most important to you.

 You have to decide which is more important: